 CEO Panel Discussion

-Dave Politis, CEO of Utah Money Watch, moderated the opening panel featuring prominent life sciences CEOs:
+Dave Politis, Founder and CEO of Utah Money Watch, moderated the opening panel featuring prominent life sciences CEOs:

 - Tina Marriott, former President and COO of Recursion and current board member of Revagenix, with experience ranging from startups to global multinationals.